-Tom Storey - Law
+Tom Storey - LLB Law with Business

 Seven years ago, I was working in an office at a local college.
 I was 23, the job was fine and life was sailing along well enough.
 Then my daughter came along.

 Becoming a parent made me realise that I didn't just want a job that was comfortable.
 I wanted a career with stability and possibilities, where I could fulfil my potential and provide.